james-fry/hassio-addons/ink2mqtt/README.md

 # Instructions:
 1) Deploy the hassio addon.
-2) Enter valid data for the addon Config:
+2) Enter valid data into the addon Config:
 ```
   "mqtt_host": "MQTT broker IP address"  # can also be a hostname
   "mqtt_user": "MQTT-username"